rakeshpetit/connido-backend-technical-test/README.md

 ### Delivery of your solution

-Please, fork this repository and implement your solution on the fork repo.
-Once you are happy with your solution please email us the link to your solution.
+Fork this repository and implement your solution on the fork.
+Once you are happy with your solution, please email us the link to your fork.